Outblock/flow-chat-defi/README.md

 ## Model Providers

-Flow Chart uses [Claude AI](https://www.anthropic.com/) as its default LLM, and our own [FLOW-MCP](https://github.com/Outblock/flow-mcp) for processing Flow onchain requests.
+Flow Chat uses [Claude AI](https://www.anthropic.com/) as its default LLM, and our own [FLOW-MCP](https://github.com/Outblock/flow-mcp) for processing Flow onchain requests.

 ---

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Flow Chart.
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run Flow Chat.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: Do not commit your `.env` file to version control, as it may expose secrets for your AI and authentication providers.